merschformann/RAWSim-O/README.md

 # Credits

 This work was created as a part of the RMFS project initiated by Prof. Lin Xie.
 More information about the project can be found here https://www.researchgate.net/project/automated-robotic-mobile-fulfillment-systems-RMFS and here http://www.leuphana.de/universitaet/personen/lin-xie.html

-The work was financed by a scholarship of the International Graduate School - Dynamic Intelligent Systems of the University of Paderborn (https://pace.uni-paderborn.de/pace-phd-programs/igs/)
+The work was financed by the Ecopti GmbH (Beijing Hanning ZN Tech) and a scholarship of the International Graduate School - Dynamic Intelligent Systems of the University of Paderborn (https://pace.uni-paderborn.de/pace-phd-programs/igs/)

 ## Contributers of the project